NASA-Planetary-Science/sbpy/docs/sbpy/activity/gas.rst

 ^^^^^^^^^^^^^^^^^^^^^^^

-Returns beta factor based on timescales from `~sbpy.activity.gas` and distance from the Sun using an `~sbpy.data.ephem` object.
-The calculation is parent photodissociation timescale * (distance from comet to Sun)**2 and it accounts for certain photodissociation and geometric factors needed in the calculation of total number of molecules `~sbpy.activity.total_number_nocd` If you wish to provide your own beta factor, you can calculate the equation expressed in units of AU**2 * s , all that is needed is the timescale of the molecule and the distance of the comet from the Sun.
-Once you have the beta factor you can append it to your mol_data phys object with the name 'beta' or any of its alternative names.
-For more information on the needed parameters for this function follow the link for `~sbpy.activity.beta_factor` under Reference/API section.
+Returns beta factor based on timescales from `~sbpy.activity.gas` and distance from the Sun using an `~sbpy.data.Ephem` object.
+The calculation is parent photodissociation timescale * (distance from comet to Sun)**2 and it accounts for certain photodissociation and geometric factors needed in the calculation of total number of molecules `~sbpy.activity.total_number` If you wish to provide your own beta factor, you can calculate the equation expressed in units of AU**2 * s , all that is needed is the timescale of the molecule and the distance of the comet from the Sun.
+Once you have the beta factor you can append it to your `mol_data` phys object with the name 'beta' or any of its alternative names.
+For more information on the needed parameters for this function see `~sbpy.activity.beta_factor`.

 .. doctest-skip::